Ozark season 4: What to remember before watching

 By season 3, Wendy and Marty are seeing a couple's therapist at the behest of their daughter, Charlotte, who had tired of their family's dysfunction.
 Throughout the season, we see that Marty pays the therapist, Sue, to back him up in his arguments against Wendy.
 It's in this season that the dynamic of their relationship with the cartel shifts.

-Historically it's been Marty who argues the need to get in deeper with the Navarro cartel in the hopes that they can get their freedom: this is how the couple ends up running a riverboat casino, the Missouri Belle, where they can launder millions each day.
-But in season 3, he's thinking they've jumped in too deep and that it's time to cut ties and escape to Australia.
-With Marty backing out, Wendy begins to take the more proactive role, arguing that the Byrdes can only stay alive, and get their freedom, if they become indispensable to the cartel.
+Historically it's been Marty who argues for the need to get in deeper with the Navarro cartel in the hopes that they can get their freedom.
+This is how the couple ends up running a riverboat casino, the Missouri Belle, where they can launder millions each day.
+But in season 3, he's thinking that they've jumped in too deep and that it's time to cut ties and escape to Australia.
+With Marty backing out, Wendy begins to take the more proactive role, arguing that the Byrdes can only stay alive and get their freedom if they become indispensable to the cartel.

 Obviously, Sue the therapist isn't meant to be privy to this information -- so Helen has her killed.